Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Privacy Analysis

 \textit{Proof:} The proof is inspired by the work in \cite{mohamed2021privacy}.
-However, that analysis does not address the more intricate cases introduced by model splitting and privacy amplification.
+However, that analysis does not address the coupled setting introduced by model splitting and privacy amplification.
 For completeness, we restate the proof in Appendix~\ref{sec:Proof of the theorem3}. $ \blacksquare$

 Theorem~\ref{Thm: cdp for global model} provides the core of our privacy analysis, showing that the joint use of client sampling and data subsampling yields substantial privacy amplification.
 The resulting bound on $\epsilon_{c}^t$ is provably tighter than that achievable by either sampling scheme alone, thereby reducing privacy leakage under the same level of injected noise.
-This benefit is particularly pronounced in the MS-PAFL framework, where the privacy loss is confined to the public submodel, ensuring that noise does not compromise the accuracy-critical private submodel.

-\begin{Remark} (Privacy and convergence trade-off) Theorem~\ref{Thm: cdp for global model} reveals a fundamental trade-off: smaller participation probabilities $p_i^t$ and lower data subsampling ratios $q_i$ yield a tighter bound on $\epsilon_{c}^{t}$, thereby strengthening privacy guarantees, but at the cost of reduced effective training data per round, which slows convergence.
-Consequently, sampling probabilities serve as critical hyperparameters for balancing privacy and utility. \end{Remark}

-For the scenario where all clients adopt identical participation probability and data subsampling ratio, the privacy guarantee admits a more concise form. \begin{Corollary} (Uniform sampling) If $p_i^t = p$ and $q_i = q$ for all clients, and each public update satisfies $(\epsilon_\ell, \delta_\ell)$-LDP, then the global model at round $t$ satisfies $(\epsilon_{c}^t, \delta_{c}^t)$-CDP, where
+For the scenario where all clients adopt identical participation probabilities and data subsampling ratios, the privacy guarantee admits a more concise form. \begin{Corollary} (Uniform sampling) If $p_i^t = p$ and $q_i = q$ for all clients, and each public update satisfies $(\epsilon_\ell, \delta_\ell)$-LDP, then the global model at round $t$ satisfies $(\epsilon_{c}^t, \delta_{c}^t)$-CDP, where